gvwilson/thirdbit/src/fiction/madica/index.md

 paws, it pushed Madica's hands down gently.
 The saucer dipped toward the ground.

-"Is---it is over?"
+"Is—it is over?"
 Madica asked hesitantly.
-Her heart was pounding, and she was trying really hard not to be sick---not in the tiny cockpit of the saucer, and especially not all over the cat.
+Her heart was pounding, and she was trying really hard not to be sick—not in the tiny cockpit of the saucer, and especially not all over the cat.

 "Mmph," the cat grunted again. "*That* was actually the easy part.